makandra/spreewald/README.md

 - Test applications for integration tests with various Capybara versions live in `tests/`.
 - Tests for the Spreewald binary live in `features/`

-Run all tests for your current ruby version with `rake` or `rake matrix:tests`
+Run all tests for your current ruby version with `rake` or `rake matrix:tests`.
+To bundle use `rake matrix:install` first.

 Please note that you need [geordi](https://github.com/makandra/geordi) to run the integration tests.